-Indicate by check mark whether the registrant (1) has filed all reports require preceding 12 months (or for such shorter period that the registrant was require days: Yes [X] No [] Indicate by check mark whether the registrant has submitted electronically submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232. registrant was required to submit and post such files).
-1 1 , 3, 3 Yes [X] No [] Indicate by check mark whether the registrant is a large accelerated filer, an acc "large accelerated filer," "accelerated filer" and "smaller reporting company" in 1 0 1 7 Large accelerated filer [X] Accelerated files -[] Non-accelerated filer [] Smaller reportin g company [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Yes [] Exchange Act).
-No [X] At October 26, 2011, there were outstanding 24,375,854 shares of the registran t's common stock, par value \$0.01 per share.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days:

+Yes [X] No []

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes [X] No []

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer [X] Non-accelerated filer [] Accelerated filer [] Smaller reporting company []

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+Yes [] No [X]

+At October 26, 2011, there were outstanding 24,375,854 shares of the registrant's common stock, par value \$0.01 per share.